 Browse and book more NY day trip vacation rentals on New York Rental By Owner

-LoZa House is a water front studio has 1 bathroom and can sleep 6.
-With fully stocked game room, fire pit and outdoor area this home is both family and pet-friendly.
+LoZa House is a waterfront studio that has 1 bathroom and can sleep 6.
+With a fully stocked game room, fire pit and outdoor area this home is both family and pet-friendly.

 Enjoy beautiful views of Mirror Lake and the Adirondack Mountains at Sunburst Cottage.
 With 6 bedrooms and 6.5 bathrooms, this rental home can sleep 6-20.
 Spend the day on the water using canoes, kayaks, paddle boards and windsurfers that are included while you’re renting the home.